4. C API Reference

 int futhark_free_opaque_foo(struct futhark_context *ctx, struct futhark_opaque_foo *obj)

 Free the value.
 In practice, this merely decrements the reference count by one.
-The value (or at least this reference) may not be used again after this function returns.
+The value (or at least this reference) must not be used again after this function returns.

 int futhark_store_opaque_foo(struct futhark_context *ctx, const struct futhark_opaque_foo *obj, void **p, size_t *n)